 Every 30 seconds, a burglary occurs in the United States,1 and they're the property crime people worry most about.
 A burglary is traumatizing for the victims, but it can also be frightening for your entire neighborhood.
 If a burglary occurs in your neighborhood, here are the first three steps you should take.

 What To Do When a Burglary Occurs in Your Neighborhood

-1. Lend a Hand to Your Neighbors
+1. Lend a hand to your neighbors

-Together with your neighbors, you may consider implementing community safety initiatives, such as a neighborhood watch program.
+- Consider implementing community safety initiatives, such as a neighborhood watch program.
 By looking out for one another’s homes, keeping your eye out for suspicious activity, and checking in on a neighbor’s home when they are on vacation, you and your neighbors may feel more secure.

-2. Talk with Your Family
+2. Talk with your family

 If you have children, talk with them about how they are feeling in reaction to the burglary.
 They may be worried about a burglary happening to their own home, or they may wonder why burglaries happen in the first place.
 As a family, have an open conversation about the burglary that occurred and let your children share their reactions and any concerns they have.